Welcome to CHINA!

 Peking Duck is very popular and dates back to the 13th century during the Yuan Dynasty.
 The dish consists of ducked that has been cooked until the skin turns golden and crispy and the is tender and sweet.
 An interesting fact is that in Beijing there is a restaurant specializing in Peking Duck that has been open since the 16th Century named Bianyifang.

-China Booklet: Learn all about China, its culture, and fun facts about the country.
+culture, and fun facts about the country.

 Recipe Cards: Work with an adult to